learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 learn whoami
 ```

 This will prompt you to set up the Learn gem using a token provided on `learn.co`.

-The gem should ask you to go to `learn.co/your-github-username`.
-Paste this URL
-in a new browser tab and replace `your-github-username` with your personal GitHub
-username.
-At the bottom of the page is the token you'll need.
+- If you have connected your Github account to your Learn account, navigate to learn.co/your_github_username.
+The OAuth token is at the bottom of the page.
+- If you have not connected your Github account: Go to [your profile](https://learn.co/account/profile) > Learn Settings > Public Profile.
+Click on the link under **Username**.
+The OAuth token is at the bottom of the page.

 **Note:** At the end of this lesson is additional troubleshooting information.
 If you
 receive an error when running `learn whoami`, please try the steps listed there.